k3po/k3po/SPEC.md

 when compared to a WebSocket API using the WebSocket protocol defined by [[RFC 6455]][RFC6455] while only making use of (perhaps limited) HTTP APIs at the client, and a corresponding WebSocket Emulation server implementation.

-For example, it should be possible to provide a compatible [W3C WebSocket API](http://www.w3.org/TR/websockets/) in JavaScript using only an HTML4 browser's HTTP APIs to implement the WebSocket Emulation protocol.
+For example, it should be possible to provide a compatible [[W3C WebSocket API][W3C WebSocket API]] in JavaScript using only an HTML4 browser's HTTP APIs to implement the WebSocket Emulation protocol.
 Notably, the end-user should not be required to install any browser plug-ins, instead the emulated WebSocket API should be delivered as part of the Web application
 JavaScript, perhaps using an HTML `<script>` tag.